-I started worrying a lot about what others thought of me and about what I was going to do with my life.
-I spent more and more time up in my head, stressing about things I couldn’t control.
+Growing up I worried a lot about what others thought of me and about what I was going to do with my life.
+I spent so much time up in my head, stressing about things I couldn’t control.

 By my teenage years, my mind was running a mile a minute and I didn’t know how to escape the thoughts.

 Worries like, “what’s wrong with you?”, “will I ever be good enough?” …

 … and harsh self-criticisms like, “you never get it right!”, and “nobody likes you”, were constantly running through my head.

 By the time I entered university, my inner critic got the best of me and I eventually received a diagnosis of anxiety and depression.

 Sometimes I was too nervous to go out with friends and felt ashamed, sad, and alone.
 No matter what I tried, it seemed like I was digging myself into a deeper and deeper hole.

 In my twenties, I began an in-depth journey of personal growth and healing.